Call

 Eyewitness Testimony

-Eyewitness testimony is when you receive testimonies from anyone who witnessed the incident that led to the injury.
-They can also discuss the plaintiff's physical and emotional condition after the accident.
+Eyewitness testimony is when you receive testimony from anyone who witnessed the incident that led to the injury.
+They can also discuss the plaintiff’s physical and emotional condition after the accident.

 Eyewitness testimony is often ideal for fighting your personal injury case.
 This testimony provides a firsthand account of what happened and can usually help you win your case.